|Academic Departments||Academic Resources||Services||Other|

 Faculty may require students who are in violation of the dress code to leave class and return in appropriate attire.
 In such cases, a tardy or an absence may be assessed at the sole discretion of the faculty.

-Evangel University reserves the right to discipline a student who, in its judgment, does not conform either to the stated regulations governing student conduct or to the expressed principles, policies, programs, and expectations of the University.
+Evangel University reserves the right to provide counsel and/or discipline students who, in the University's sole judgment, do not follow the stated policies of student conduct or the expressed principles and expectations of the University.

 Students with motor vehicles must obtain permits for the operation and/or parking of these vehicles on campus.
 Vehicle registration is part of the regular financial registration procedure, and all vehicles brought onto campus by students, faculty, or staff must be registered and must properly display the official decal within three days.